telerik/kendo-ui-core/docs/framework/mvvm/bindings/value.md

 # Value binding

 The `value` binding keeps the value of a DOM element or widget and the value of a View-Model field in sync.
-When the end-user changes the value of the DOM element (or widget) the bound View-Model value is updated.
-If the View-Model value is updated from code the value of the bound DOM element (or widget) is updated visually.
+When the end-user changes the value of the DOM element (or widget), the bound View-Model value is updated.
+If the View-Model value is updated from code, then the value of the bound DOM element (or widget) is updated visually.

-** Important: the value binding supports only DOM elements or widgets that have a "value" **
+> Value binding supports only DOM elements with a `value` property and widgets that have a `value()` method.
+The DOM element or widget also must fire a `change` event when the user changes its value.
+Changing the widget's value programmatically via the `value()` method must not fire the `change` event.

 Supported elements are `input`, `textarea` and `select`.
-All widgets that have the notion of a value are supported i.e. `AutoComplete`, `DropDownList`, `ComboBox`, `DatePicker`, `TimePicker`, `NumericTextBox`, `Slider`.
+All widgets that have the notion of a value are supported, i.e. `AutoComplete`, `ColorPicker`, `ComboBox`, `DropDownList`, `DatePicker`, `DateTimePicker`, `Editor`, `MaskedTextBox`, `MultiSelect`, `NumericTextBox`, `Slider`, `TimePicker`, and `Upload`.

-If you want to set the text or html content of a DOM element use the `text` or `html` bindings instead of the `value` binding.
+If you want to set the text or html content of a DOM element, then use the `text` or `html` bindings instead of the `value` binding.

 Checkboxes (`<input type="checkbox" />`) and radio buttons (`<input type="radio" />`) should use
 the [checked](checked) binding instead.